videojs/video.js/docs/guides/faq.md

 A reduced test case is an example of the problem that you are facing in isolation.
 Think of it as example page that reproduces the issue in the least amount of possible code.

+It's important to add a reduced case.
+Even if the problem seems obvious it may not be to others.
+Having a example to refer to also makes the difference between somebody being able to take a look and immediately see what's wrong, and needing to take time to recreate what they think you are describing.

 We have a [starter example][starter-example] for reduced test cases.
 To learn more about reduced test cases visit [css-tricks][reduced-test-case]

-## Q: What media formats does video.js support?
+## Q: What media formats does Video.js support?

-This depends on the formats supported by the browser's HTML5 video element, and the playback techs/plugins made available to video.js.
+This depends on the formats supported by the browser's HTML5 video element, and the playback techs/plugins made available to Video.js.
 For more information on media formats see the [troubleshooting guide][troubleshooting].

+## Q: How does Video.js choose which source to use?

+When an array of sources is available, Video.js test each source in the order given.
+For each source, each tech in the [`techOrder`][techorder] will be checked to see if it can play it whether directly or via source handler (such as videojs-contrib-hls).
+The first match will be chosen.

 ## Q: How to I autoplay the video?

 Video.js supports the standard html5 `autoplay` attribute on the video element.
-It also supports it as an option to video.js or as a method invocation on the player.
+It also supports it as an option to Video.js or as a method invocation on the player.

 ```html
 <video autoplay controls class="video-js">